GulistanDuman/blood_database-GUI/README.md

 # 🩸 Blood Donation Database GUI

 This project is a database application developed to manage blood donation processes.
-It features a modern user interface built with PyQt5 and integrates seamlessly with a MySQL database.
+It features a modern user interface built with PyQt5 and integrates seamlessly with a MySQL database.This project created on Linux-ubuntu environment.

 ## 🚀 Features
 - Management of donors, patients, doctors, and nurses